unsw-edu-au/r4psych/README.md

 4. Click on any `.qmd` files and click on `Render`.

 Alternatively,
-4. Click on there 'Terminal' pane and type `quarto render` and hit enter
+4. Click on there 'Terminal' pane and type `quarto render book/` and hit enter
-5. Once the book has been rendered and the terminal is free, type `quarto preview` and hit enter
+5. Once the book has been rendered and the terminal is free, type `quarto preview book/` and hit enter

 This should open the book in your View Pane or default browser